MedAmrani/BackendApiSpringboot/README.md

 2. Development of the Backend part "Java, SpringBoot, Spring MVC, IOC, DATA, micro-services, Spring Security, JWT".
 3. Development of the FrontEnd part “TypeScript, Angular 8, Angular Materials”.

+-- Assuming table name is 'Decision_Action'
+-- Replace `rundate` with the specific date parameter

 WITH FilteredData AS (
     SELECT